-21 The benefit of LDES compared to short duration batteries, is linked to being able to continuously charge the store with excess renewables and discharge power to the grid for several hours or days when wind and solar output is low.
+&lt;sup>22 The benefit of LDES compared to short duration batteries, is linked to being able to continuously charge the store with excess renewables and discharge power to the grid for several hours or days when wind and solar output is low.

-- Interconnectors are necessarily limited in extent and their availability subject to open market trading.
-Further, if Northern Europe experiences similar climatic conditions, particularly low wind generation, the ability of the UK to rely on interconnectors becomes uncertain and, as Western European markets rapidly decarbonise, there is likely to be some correlation across the region of output from renewables.
-Therefore, each incremental interconnection will have a diminishing role in offering the UK security of supply, which is of particular importance with the current heightened conflicts in the Ukraine and Middle East. - 2.5.9 The most significant barrier to PSH deployment in liberalised energy markets, such as that of the UK, is not the technology itself but the financial support mechanisms and surrounding regulatory frameworks.
+- Gas with CCS CCS is a nascent technology which is yet to be proven at scale.
+Therefore, it is unlikely to make a significant contribution to the UK Government's target of a 2030 clean power system. - 2.5.9 The most significant barrier to PHS deployment in liberalised energy markets, such as that of GB, is not the technology itself but the financial support mechanisms and surrounding regulatory frameworks.
 These present uncertainty in deployment lead times, long-term revenue stability and permitting risks.
 The technological requirements and supply chain risks of PHS are well understood and manageable domestically.
-This is particularly the case when compared to newer LDES technologies which often place heavy reliance on processes yet to be deployed at a grid scale or dependence on sourcing materials and minerals not readily available within the UK. - 2.5.10 Therefore, of all the LDES technologies available at present, PSH represents the lowest risk of non-delivery, the most flexible grid scale energy security mechanism based on a proven technology with the longest, non-degrading operational life (60 to 100-year typical project life). - 2.5.11 Given this uncertain backdrop, as a proven, long-term, low-carbon and low-cost solution, the UK cannot afford to impose a limit on the amount of PHS that could come forward.
-If it did, the direct consequences would be greater reliance on fossil fuels for longer, impacting energy security and the ability of the Scotland and the UK to meet their net zero targets.
+This is particularly the case when compared to newer LDES technologies which often place heavy reliance on processes yet to be deployed at a grid scale or dependence on sourcing materials and minerals not readily available within the UK. - 2.5.10 Therefore, of all the LDES technologies available at present, PHS represents the lowest risk of non-delivery, the most flexible grid scale energy security mechanism based on a proven technology with the longest, non-degrading operational life (60 to 100-year typical project life). - 2.5.11 Given this uncertain backdrop, as a proven, long-term, low-carbon and low-cost solution, GB cannot afford to impose a limit on the amount of PHS that could come forward.
+If it did, the direct consequences would be greater reliance on fossil fuels for longer, impacting energy security and the ability of Scotland and the UK to meet their net zero targets.